marcospgp/marcospgp.github.io/_posts/2022-05-06-safe-async-tasks-in-unity.md

 ![Terrain]({% link assets/terrain2.jpg %})

 I am working on infinite terrain in Unity, voxel based just like Minecraft - except it can be smoothed.
-The terrain is smoothed by displacing each vertex towards the average of its neighbors.
+The smoothing works by displacing each vertex towards the average of its neighbors.
 This makes building a chunk slow enough that I can't do it on the fly in a single thread.
 I thus had to find a way to do it in the background, as the player moves.

 I didn't even consider using Unity's coroutines for this - they are single threaded, so the most I could do is dedicate some miliseconds each frame towards building the chunks.
 I hate that idea, and I dislike how coroutines rely on IEnumerator which has nothing to do with parallelism.